 Sacred basil is Thai Holy Basil, which can be easily simulated by using Italian basil with a touch of ground star anise (not too much!).

-This is a rare recipe, even in Ethiopia, and I’ve not found any satisfactory recipes in English on the Web (most leave out the Ajwain, as one example).
+Koch-kocha is a rare recipe, even in Ethiopia, and I’ve not found any satisfactory recipes in English on the Web (most leave out the Ajwain, as one example).
 This may be the most authentic recipe outside of Ethiopia.
+You can buy Grains of Paradise here.